root-project/web/for_developers/doxygen/index.md

 $ make
 {% endhighlight %}

-The results are placed by default at `${HOME}/rootdoc/html`.
-The script `$ROOTSYS/documentation/doxygen/makeinput.sh` defines the `INPUT` tag in `Doxyfile`.
+By default, the results are located at `${HOME}/rootdoc/html`.
+This process will generate the full documentation, which may take several hours to complete!
+To minimize the generation time and preview only the changes you’ve made locally, edit the script `$ROOTSYS/documentation/doxygen/makeinput.sh` to limit the number of input files being scanned.
-It can be edited to reduce the number of input files and thus reduce the time for generating the HTML pages.
-Typically you will keep only the folder(s) in which the documentation you are working on is.
-To see the result of this local build you should open, in your preferred web browser, the file `${HOME}/rootdoc/html/index.html`.
+Typically, you should keep only the folder(s) containing the documentation you are currently working on.
+To view the results of this local build, open the file `{HOME}/rootdoc/html/index.html` in your preferred web browser.

 ### Compilation prerequisites on Ubuntu
 - apt install doxygen make jupyter-nbconvert
 - pip install scandir nbformat metakernel ipykernel
 - Optional: apt install qhelpgenerator-qt5.
 In case of older Ubuntu versions, use qt4-dev-tools instead, and modify in the Doxyfile QHG_LOCATION to /usr/lib/x86_64-linux-gnu/qt4/bin/qhelpgenerator